Designing a Brochure (2009)

 - Proofing and printing the final product

-Brochures are everywhere.
-In the mail, in the lobbies of hotels and theaters, in stores, in libraries and other public buildings.
-Brochures are an essential marketing tool and your opportunity to list the services you offer as well as persuade potential clients to use those services. (music playing) Hi, I'm Nigel French and this is Designing a Brochure.
-As the graphic designer and instructor with more than 15 years experience, I have come to know the tools of the trade and how to get the most out of them.
+- Brochures are everywhere, in the mail, in the lobbies of hotels and theaters, in stores, in libraries, and other public buildings.
+Brochures are an essential marketing tool, and your opportunity to list the services you offer, as well as persuade potential clients to use those services. (upbeat music) Hi, I'm Nigel French, and this is Designing A Brochure.
+As a graphic designer, and instructor with more than 15 years experience, I've come to know the tools of the trade, and how to get the most out of them.

-In this course, we'll be using real world design and production techniques in Adobe InDesign, Illustrator, Photoshop and Bridge CS4 to create compelling and dynamic brochures.
-But this course is more than just learning the functions of the programs.
-My goal is not only to show you the "how" of creating the brochure but also to explain the design decisions that contribute to a successful end product.
-We will design a brochure from conception, through the sourcing and prepping of artwork, to the combining of text and graphics to finally getting it printed.
+In this course, we'll be using real-world designer production techniques in Adobe InDesign, Illustrator, Photoshop, and Bridge CS4 to create compelling, and dynamic brochures, but this course is more than just learning the functions of the programs, my goal is not only to show you the how of creating a brochure, but also to explain the design decisions that contribute to a successful end product.
+We'll design a brochure from conception through the sourcing and prepping of artwork to the combining of text and graphics to finally getting it printed.

-Starting with a basic tri-fold brochure, we'll move on to explore different brochure formats as well as folding techniques, and of course, we won't be ignoring the "how" power of design either.
-You will see how to optimize your workflow, how to design with grids to take the guesswork out of placement.
-How to create color palettes based on the rules of color harmony and some really cool techniques for livening up your images.
-You will also see how to create a mockup that you can present to a client and how to pre-flight your document before generating a print ready PDF.
+Starting with a basic tri-fold brochure, we'll move on to explore different brochure formats, as well as folding techniques, and of course, we won't be ignoring the how part of design either, you'll simply have to optimize your workflow, how to design with grids, to take the guess work out of placement, how to create color palates based on the rules of color harmony, and some really cool techniques for livening up your images.
+You'll also see how to create a mock-up that you can present to a client, and how to pre-flight your document before generating a print-ready PDF.

-As cyber marketing becomes increasingly ubiquitous, the printed page becomes a more valued and a person conduit to get your message to your potential clients.
+As cyber marketing becomes increasingly ubiquitous, the printed page becomes a more valued and personal conduit to get your message to your potential clients.
 The unique creativity you bring to designing a brochure can turn a simple piece of paper into a growing client base.
-With that thought let's get started with Designing a Brochure.
+With that thought, let's get started with Designing A Brochure.